 If you are not familiar with how to setup and install Google Analytics in WordPress, get started with our comprehensive free course on using Google Analytics with your blog here.

 Back in the Plugins section we talked about the plugin Social Warfare and how important Social sharing can be for generating traffic.

 Social Media can also be an incredible communication tool between you and your audience.
 It can also aid in branding your business.

 This, along with a host of other reasons (like SEO), is why you need to create social media accounts which are specific to your business.

 I highly recommend creating a Facebook Page, a Twitter account, a Google Plus account, and a Pinterest account.
-You can learn how to do all of this for Free here.
+You can learn how to do all of this here.

 Once you have these sites setup, be sure to add links to them to your blog (most themes have something for this). *Also remember to add them to your SEO Plugin in the Social portion of the plugin settings.

 Building an audience will help you build a permanent audience on your blog.
 Using social as a conduit to your blog's content should be an essential part of any blog's content marketing strategy since it will drive both traffic and build relationships with your subscribers/ customers.

 Continuing on the audience building trend, one of the most important parts of starting a blog is building an integrated system for collecting email subscribers.
 In other words, creating a system for building a mailing list of dedicated blog subscribers.